Fandom (website): Wikis

-Fandom communities consist of online encyclopedias, each one specializing in a particular subject.
-Although Fandom allows almost anything to be the main focus of a wiki, the most common interest of its users is in popular fiction franchises of films, TV shows, games, books, and other media, partially attributable to the limitation of such detailed information under Wikipedia's notability policies.
-This contributed to the service being renamed to Fandom.

-The main purpose of articles in a Fandom community is to cover information and discussion on a particular topic in a much greater and more comprehensive detail level than what can be found on Wikipedia articles.
-For example, Spiteful Crow, an enemy character in EarthBound, may have its own article on the EarthBound Fandom, whereas the character may not be considered notable enough for a Wikipedia page.
-Also, the writing style is mostly directed to those familiar with specific vocabulary and terminology rather than to the lay and general public of Wikipedia; the Harry Potter wiki, for example, is written from the perspective of everything in the franchise universe being real, thus the article about the character Ronald Weasley starts by describing the subject as "a pure-blood wizard, the sixth and youngest son of Arthur and Molly Weasley" instead of "a fictional character in the Harry Potter series".
+The main purpose of articles in a Fandom community is to cover information and discussion on a particular topic in a much greater and more comprehensive detail level than what can be found in Wikipedia articles.

-Other examples of content that is generally considered beyond the scope of information of Wikipedia articles includes Fandom information about video games and related video game topics, detailed instructions, gameplay details, plot details, and so forth.
+Other examples of content that is generally considered beyond the scope of Wikipedia articles include Fandom information about video games and related video game topics, detailed instructions, gameplay details, plot details, and so forth.
 Gameplay concepts can also have their own articles.
 Fandom also allows wikis to have a point of view, rather than the neutral POV that is required by Wikipedia (although NPOV is a local policy on many Fandom communities).

 The image policies of Fandom communities tend to be more lenient than those of Wikimedia Foundation projects, allowing articles with much more illustration.
-Fandom requires all user text content to be published under a free license; most use the Creative Commons Attribution-ShareAlike license, although a few wikis use a licence with a noncommercial clause (for instance Memory Alpha, Uncyclopedia and others) and some use the GNU Free Documentation License.
+Fandom requires all user text content to be published under a free license; most use the Creative Commons Attribution-ShareAlike license, although a few wikis use a license with a noncommercial clause (for instance Memory Alpha, Uncyclopedia and others) and some use the GNU Free Documentation License.
 Fandom's terms of use forbid hate speech, libel, pornography, or copyright infringement.
 Other material is allowed, as long as the added material does not duplicate existing wikis.

 Wikis are also not owned by their founders, nor does the founder's opinion carry more weight in disagreements than any other user's opinion.
 Consensus and cooperation are the primary means for organizing a community on Fandom.
-However, Fandom may take decisions affecting the community even if there is no consensus at all.
+However, Fandom may make decisions affecting the community even if there is no consensus at all.